 A business analyst may find themselves on agile projects and be given the title of proxy business analysis, or even take on the role of product owner or product manager.
 Some industries converted their business analysts to product owners or product managers and adopt agile ways of working.

-A product managerOpens in a new tab. can design new products or work with a team to enhance existing products.
+A product manager can design new products or work with a team to enhance existing products.
 Product managers have a great deal of responsibility, as they must argue for features that will allow the product to stand out against the competition.

 A product manager needs inventiveness, excellent knowledge of what features the competitor’s products have, and an ability to estimate how much a product with a specific feature set will cost to manufacture.
 Product managers must create a product with a list of advantages over other products, and compare these advantages to the benefits of other products.